Robustness and Generalization for Metric Learning: Robustness and Generalization for Metric Learning

-The notion of pseudo-robustness characterizes a situation that often occurs in metric learning: it is sometimes difficult to optimize the metric over all the possible pairs.
-This theorem shows that it suffices to have a property of robustness over only a subset of the possible pairs to have generalization guarantees.
-Moreover, it also gives an insight into the behavior of metric learning approaches aiming at learning a distance to be plugged in a $k$-nearest neighbor classifier such as LMNN \cite{Weinberger2009}.
-These methods do not optimize the distance according to all possible pairs, but only according to the nearest-neighbors of the same class and some pairs of different class.
-According to the previous theorem, this principle is founded provided that the robustness property is fulfilled for some of the pairs used to optimize the metric.
-Finally, note that this notion of pseudo-robustness can be also easily adapted to triplet based metric learning.
+This notion of pseudo-robustness is very relevant to metric learning.
+Indeed, it is often difficult and potentially damaging to optimize the metric with respect to all possibles pairs, and it has been observed in practice that focusing on a subset of carefully-selected pairs (e.g., defined according to nearest-neighbors) gives much better generalization performance \cite{Weinberger2009,Bellet2012a}.
+Theorem~\ref{th:pseudo-robustesse} confirms that this principle is well-founded: as long as the robustness property is fulfilled for a (large enough) subset of the pairs, the resulting metric has generalization guarantees.
+Note that this notion of pseudo-robustness can be also easily adapted to triplet based metric learning.